How Long Does It Take To Repair Your Credit?

 For example, consumers who have FICO or VantageScore credit scores in the high 700s or higher may be able to buy a new car with a zero-interest loan.
 Zero interest means free money.
 There is no better benefit to having good credit than free money.

 The same consumers will also qualify for mortgage loans with rates that are at or near historic lows.
-And, high-scoring consumers are going to have their pick of the best credit card offers from the best card issuers.
+High-scoring consumers are going to have their choice of the best credit card offers from the best card issuers.

 Other, less recognized benefits of repairing your credit include less expensive insurance premiums and waived deposit requirements by both utility providers and property management companies.
 When you start stacking up the benefits of repairing your credit, you can begin to understand just how financially beneficial doing so will be.